KrishnaAmilineni/KrishnaAmilineni/README.md

 ## Hey!
 I'm Krishna Amilineni 👋

-I am Software Engineer with 11+ experience, mostly focus on DevOps, Cloud and Site Reliability Engineering in different areas.
+I am Senior Cloud Devops Engineer with 11+ experience, mostly focus on DevOps, Cloud and Site Reliability Engineering in different areas.

 I'm currently working in building DevOps tools and services that brings fast delivery, high quality and reliability for a software product.